 The Sprite Soak Method Explained

-After soaking, rinse thoroughly and pat dry before seasoning.
-The residual sweetness from soda caramelizes nicely during grilling.
-This method works best with fish in the 3-5 pound range that need flavor mellowing.
+After soaking, rinse fillets thoroughly in cold water and pat completely dry before seasoning.
+The residual sweetness from the soda caramelizes nicely during grilling, creating a subtle glaze effect.
+This method works best for fish that need flavor mellowing rather than smaller specimens that are already mild.
+Some cooks report that the technique helps remove any remaining blood traces that might have been missed during cleaning.

 Treating Jack Like Beef - Revolutionary Approach